craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 # Preamble
 Within the fiction of the story you tell, your characters may use any number of weapons.
 For the purpose of mechanical potential, RHoD's weapons are a Base and a collection of Tags.

-Given this, weapons can be mutable while you are playing - you may replace, gain, or remove Tags from your Base weapon - so long as your character has the knowledge and makes the effort, they can change may aspects of their weapon.
+Given this, weapons can be mutable while you are playing - you may replace, gain, or remove Tags from your Base weapon - so long as your character has the knowledge, materials, and time, they can change may aspects of their weapon.

 ## Bases
 #### Sling